This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Key Takeaways

-• If your dog eats poppy seeds, monitor them closely for symptoms such as confusion, respiratory distress, or decreased heart rate and contact your vet immediately.
+- If your dog eats poppy seeds, which can cause opioid poisoning risks, monitor them closely for symptoms such as weakness, depression, loss of appetite, constricted pupils, and difficulty breathing, and contact your vet immediately.

-• Educate yourself on toxic substances and dog-safe treats to prevent accidental ingestion and ensure your dog’s safety.
+- Educate yourself on toxic substances like xylitol found in common biscuit ingredients and dog-safe treats to prevent accidental ingestion and ensure your dog’s safety.

 What Are Poppy Seeds?